Direct applications to Deakin for Trimester 3 2022 close 30 October 2022

 Your estimated FEE-HELP repayments

-- $* is the 2020 estimated tuition fee for a Graduate Diploma of Financial Planning (8 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Diploma of Financial Planning (8 credit points), based on the 2022 fees.

 - is the annual FEE-HELP payment, based on your current salary